 Flour has been a kitchen staple for centuries.
 Powdered food is typically easy to cook with and has a decent shelf life.
-The average western diet consumes plenty of breads, pastas and pastries all of which include flour.
-Believe it or not, there are probably over 50 different types of flour.
+The average Western diet consumes plenty of bread, pasta and pastries ― all of which include flour.
+Believe it or not, there are probably more than 50 different types of flour.
 That’s good news, especially for those with gluten sensitivity.
 Not only do flours have many different uses for cooking, but they also vary widely in nutritional value.

 - Processed salts

 - Oxidant chemicals (“treatment agents”)

 When wheat is highly processed, it loses calcium, iron, vitamins and important trace elements.
 Some evidence even suggests it might even increase allergy and asthma symptoms.
 Plus, the excess carbohydrates can lead to weight gain and insulin resistance.